 The ascension of technology in the modern world has also created a new avenue for bullies to target their victims.
-Cyberbullying often occurs when people employ the use of the internet and various social media platforms to attack others.
-This can be done in a variety of forms, such as creating accounts purely for the sake of trolling, sending nasty messages, spreading untrue rumors, posting private information such as names, addresses, phone numbers, etc., and posting embarrassing photographs or videos with the intention of humiliating someone.
+Cyber or social media bullying occurs when people employ the use of the internet and various social media platforms to attack others.
+This can be done in a variety of forms, such as creating accounts purely for the sake of trolling; sending nasty messages; spreading untrue rumors; posting information such as names, addresses, phone numbers, etc.; and posting embarrassing photographs or videos with the intention of humiliating someone.

 The aftermath of both bullying and cyberbullying is devastating.
 Countless studies regarding the impacts of this mistreatment have been done.
 In the worst cases, victims of bullying have taken their own lives.
 Over the past few years, bullying and the problematic aspects associated with this ill conduct have become more mainstream.
-More and more individuals have taken the liberty of speaking out and rightfully condemning the ceaseless mistreatment of others.
+More and more individuals have spoken out and rightfully condemned the ceaseless mistreatment of others.
 However, there is still so much more work to be done.

 Impacts Of Bullying

-Believe it or not, bullying has a plethora of adverse impacts on both the victim, the perpetrator, and the witnesses.
-Of course, Psycom explains that the strongest negative effects are wreaked upon the victim and the perpetrator.
-Bullying comes in both short term and long term risks and devastating impacts.
-Granted, the following things can be overcome (or even prevented in many cases), however, doing so generally required change or outside assistance.
+Believe it or not, bullying has a plethora of adverse impacts on all involved—the victim, the perpetrator, and the witnesses.
+Of course, Psycom explains that the strongest negative effects are inflicted upon the victim and the perpetrator.
+Bullying can have both short-term and long-term risks and devastating impacts.
+Granted, the following things can be overcome (or even prevented in many cases), however, doing so generally requires change or outside assistance.

 Victims of bullying are instantly at risk of a litany of damaging emotional, mental, physical, and psychological ailments.
 Low self-esteem, overall shame, depression, anxiety, and social alienation are only the tip of the iceberg.
 Additional plights include poor quality of sleep, poor academic performance, bedwetting, altered eating habits, and more.

-Unfortunately, the preceding ailments are only the short term impacts which are associated with victims of bullying.
+Unfortunately, the preceding ailments are only the short-term impacts associated with victims of bullying.
 People who are forced to endure bullying are also at risk of experiencing chronic depression, poor quality of health, self-harm, suicidal thoughts and actions, and difficulty with establishing relationships, trust, and friendships.
 Despite the dismal fate which seems to surround victims of bullying, the ailments above are not set in stone.
-Many people were bullied as children and went on to achieve greatness.
-In many cases, seeking help and having someone to confide in can help victims of bullying overcome and live rich, fulfilling lives.
+Many people were bullied as children and have gone on to achieve greatness.
+In many cases, seeking help and having someone to confide in can help victims of bullying overcome their trauma and live rich, fulfilling lives.

 Many individuals are under the impression that perpetrators of bullying never really suffer as a result of their ill conduct.
-While there may be a few bullies who have yet to reap the consequences of their actions, the majority of perpetrators of this behavior are also at risk of the various adverse short term and long term impacts.
+While there may be a few bullies who have yet to reap the consequences of their actions, the majority of perpetrators of this behavior are at risk of a variety of adverse short-term and long-term impacts.

-Similarly to victims of bullying, the subsequent aftermath is both short term and long term.
 Individuals who partake in the mistreatment of others are extremely likely to take this behavior into their adulthood and futures.
 This often includes abusing their spouses, children, and people in their immediate circle.
-Bullies are also more probable to abusing drugs and alcohol, exhibiting antisocial behaviors, and struggling to educate themselves or maintain employment.
+In addition to being prone to alcohol and drug abuse, bullies may exhibit antisocial behaviors and struggle to educate themselves or maintain employment.

 There are many reasons why people who witness bullying do not speak out or stand up for the victim.
 Sometimes, they are afraid of becoming targets.
 In other cases, they simply don't care.
 One of the most common misconceptions about bullying is that witnesses and bystanders experience little to no adverse effects.
 However, Very Well Family explains that this isn't true.

-Despite the internal conflicts thatare often engendered by the mistreatment of others, witnesses do have somewhat of an obligation to speak up.
+Despite the internal conflicts that are often engendered by the mistreatment of others, witnesses do have somewhat of an obligation to speak up.
 This doesn't necessarily mean that they should confront the bully face to face.
 Sometimes, this does make matters worse.
-However, speaking up maymean reporting the occurrence to a teacher or principle; this can be especially beneficial for children who witness the mistreatment of their peers.
+Speaking up may mean reporting the occurrence to a teacher or principal; this may help witnesses to feel empowered and supportive of their bullied peers.

-The impacts of bullying are applicable whether in person or online; however, there are unique ways in which victims and witnesses of cyberbullying can handle situations and still protect themselves.
 One of the unique aspects of cyberbullying is that all of it is documented and can be traced.
-Even if perpetrators delete their posts, the right people and specialists who know what they're doing have the power to trace IP addresses and discover the names and addresses associated with the accounts.
-In some cases, law enforcement will even take legal actions to protect the victims and prosecute the perpetrators.
+Even if perpetrators erased their posts, the right people and specialists who know what they're doing have the power to trace IP addresses and discover the names and addresses associated with the accounts.

 Blocking the cyberbullies is also another effective means of combating cyberbullying.
 Many people often fall into the trap of engaging or arguing with the perpetrator; rarely does this engender desirable outcomes.
 As a matter of fact, this is usually what most cyberbullies are hoping for.
 Conversing with people who employ the internet as a weapon to target others is a waste of time.
 Blocking and reporting the account is always more effective and productive.
 In some very extreme cases, cyberbullies will create multiple accounts for the sake of targeting their victims.
 This manner of behavior indicates a disturbing pathology of sorts and should certainly be screenshotted, documented, and stored in a safe place.